 Chronic pain can cause a great deal of pain and suffering, disruption to mental wellbeing, and inability to work for long spans of time, resulting in significant loss of income, for which you may be entitled to compensation.
 However, chronic pain is also often invisible and pain is subjective and impossible to measure, making it more difficult to prove your condition in a legal setting.

-When you do your free consultation, one of our experienced personal injury lawyers will go over the possibilities regarding compensation you may be entitled to and will give you an honest estimate of how much of a financial settlement you are likely to get in the end.
+When you do your Consultation, one of our experienced personal injury lawyers will go over the possibilities regarding compensation you may be entitled to and will give you an honest estimate of how much of a financial settlement you are likely to get in the end.

 Our lawyers and staff offer a personal approach to winning your case.
 We know what a serious injury can mean to you and your family.
 As a client, we want to know how the crash has affected your life.
 We will discuss all aspects of your case with you.
 Helping you through this difficult time is our commitment.
 We are always available to answer your questions and will always keep you informed.